Ropata Wahawaha: Later life

 By the end of Te Kooti's War Ropata was recognised as one of the leading men of Ngāti Porou due to his actions as a kūpapa.
 He used his influence to strengthen the iwis position with the Government, ensuring that it maintained its promise to not confiscate Ngāti Porou land.
 Te Kooti himself continued to evade capture and was eventually given refuge in the King Country.

 Ropata settled at Waiōmatatini and constructed a marae (meeting house) there, calling it Porourangi.
 An advocate for education, when a school was established at Waiōmatatini in 1871, he was its chairman.
 He would fine parents whose children did not attend the school without good reason.
 Conscious of his own inability in the language, he particularly urged teaching of English to Māori students.
 He became a land agent for the Government, facilitating the sale or leasing of Ngāti Porou land.
 This saw much of his iwis land being leased, ensuring it remained in Ngāti Porou hands in the long term.
 He particularly encouraged the use of the Native Land Court to settle disputes.
 He also took up sheep farming.
 In his later years, his herd numbered over 2,400 sheep.

 During the general election of 1875 he opposed Karaitiana Takamoana of Ngāti Kahungunu, who was standing for Parliament in the Eastern Maori electorate.
 Takamoana was the leader of the Repudiation movement, which involved some former Hauhau and sought to recover Māori land through litigation.
 Ropata was against the movement; he tried to exert undue influence in the electorate in favour of his preferred candidate for the seat, Hōtene Porourangi, but was unsuccessful.

-In 1878 Ropata was awarded the Sword of Honour from Queen Victoria and appointed commander for the regional militia with a salary of £200 a year.
-Ropata commanded the militia until 1884, when his salary ceased due to cost cutting measures.
+In 1878 Ropata was awarded the Sword of Honour from Queen Victoria in recognition of his service in the conflicts against the Pai Mārire and Te Kooti.
+He was also entitled to the New Zealand War Medal.
+From 1878, he was commander of the regional militia, with a salary of £200 a year, until 1884, when cost cutting measures saw an end to the position being salaried.
 In his later years, he received an annual pension of £100.
 On 10 May 1887 he was appointed a member of the Legislative Council.
 Two years later, he eventually got the chance to arrest Te Kooti, who had been pardoned in 1883.
 Since then Te Kooti had built up a large religious following.
 This was tolerated until 1889 when he decided to return to Poverty Bay, the scene of his earlier exploits.
 Ropata and Porter, still working together, were appointed by the then Prime Minister, Harry Atkinson, to make sure Te Kooti did not enter the East Cape or Urewera country.
 Ngāti Porou were mobilised and arrived on the scene just as Te Kooti was arrested by a police inspector, in time to prevent his followers from making a violent issue of it.
 Ropata missed the actual arrest because of ill health.